-- In contrast, DSRC beacons do not need to be visible to the motorists, and can be conveniently placed on the roadside.
+- By contrast, DSRC beacons do not need to be visible to the motorists, and can be conveniently placed on the roadside.
 DSRC beacons have an advantage in this category.
-Another important consideration is that with speed limit signs, it is necessary that the driver sees the sign before driving past it.
-With DSRC-based advisory, the optimum speed can be displayed continuously as an embedded green zone on the speedometer.

-• Scalability to Multiple Lanes:

-- In order to advise different speed limits in different lanes, one variable speed display sign must be installed for each lane.
+Another important consideration is that with speed limit signs, it is necessary that the driver sees the sign before he drives past it.
+With DSRC-based advisory, the optimum speed can be displayed continuously as an embedded green zone on the speedometer. - Scalability to Multiple Lanes: - In order to advise different speed limits in different lanes, one variable speed display sign must be installed for each lane.
 This is shown in Figure 4.3. - However, with DSRC beacons it is possible to communicate the speed advisory for all lanes and the on-board DSRC computer can display the advisory that is valid for the lane that the vehicle is occupying.
 DSRC-based speed advisory is attractive in this case because a single DSRC beacon can perform the function of six VSL signs on a six-lane highway.

 Figure 4.3: Variable Speed Advisory on Multiple Lanes.
-(The red circle around the speed limit denotes whether the speed limit is advised or enforced.)
+(The Red Circle Around the Speed Limit Denotes whether the Speed Limit is Advised or Enforced.)

-• Separation between Consecutive Signs:

-- The separation between consecutive speed advisory displays is different in different implementations.
-In Germany, a separation of 1.5 to 2 km (1 to 1.25 miles) has been adopted.
-In the US, WSDOT adopted a separation of half a mile. - One of the advantages of using CV-based speed advisory is that the on-board computer can easily handle multiple speed instructions.
+- Separation between Consecutive Signs: - The separation between consecutive speed advisory displays is different in different implementations.
+In Germany, a separation to 1.5 to 2 km (1 to 1.25 miles) has been adopted.
+In the US, WSDOT adopted a separation of half a mile. - One of the advantages of using CV based speed advisory is that the on-board computer can easily handle multiple speed instructions.
 Specifically, the optimal speed controller can generate a speed advisory for many miles ahead.
 For example, the controller can advise a speed of 45 mph for the next mile, and 50 mph for the subsequent 2 miles.
-The onboard computer can then display this information to the motorist one at a time.
+The on-board computer can then display this information to the motorist one at a time.
 However, this cannot be achieved in case of variable speed displays because humans are less proficient at following such complex instructions.
-Thus, consecutive CV RSUs can be installed as far apart as 5 miles.
+Thus, the separation between consecutive CV RSUs can be as large as 5 miles.